Setup Guide#

 Uninstallation Steps#

-Uninstalling Just The Application#
+Uninstalling Just the Application#

 Source the correct environment variables file